Court Marriage | Meaning, Conditions, Documents Required & Fee

-As a civil marriage, court marriage is the legal union of a man and a woman in front of the Magistrate, Justice of Piece, and the Nikah Khawan/Nikah Registrar.
-Each person becomes the life partner of another person after marriage.
-In this kind of marriage, a lawyer and Nikah Khawan perform the ceremony, and the law recognizes and approves it.
-The law of Pakistan allows couples to use their right to marriage to enter into an official union through a court marriage.
+Court marriage, like traditional marriages, is the legal union of a man and a woman in front of the Magistrate, Justice of Peace, a lawyer and the Nikah Khawan/Nikah Registrar.
+One person becomes the life partner of another person after marriage.
+In this kind of marriage, a lawyer and Nikah Khawan perform the Nikah proceeding, and the law recognizes and approves it.
+The law of Pakistan allows couples to use their constitutional right to marry with their free will and consent to enter into an official union through a court marriage.

 Despite its appearance, court marriages aren’t complicated at all.
 In some ways, court marriage is a pretty straightforward and simple process.
 In most states, the marriage will be made legal and official by a registrar or magistrate with the aid of a lawyer and the court.
 An affidavit must be signed by both the bride and groom as well as the witnesses of the nikah.
-Following the signing of the affidavit, a Shara’i Nikah must be recited and a Nikahnama must be prepared.
-Depending on your local area, you can also apply to your local Union Council with a copy of your NADRA marriage certificate along with your Nikah Nama.
+Following the signing of the affidavit, a Shara’i Nikah must be recited and a Nikahnama (Marriage Contract) must be prepared.
+Depending on your local area, you can also apply to your local Union Council for your NADRA marriage certificate.
+You require to submit a copy of your Nikah Nama and copies of CNICs of bride and groom and their parents.
 A marriage that needs to be registered as a non-registered marriage is regarded as a criminal offense.

 Conditions of Court Marriage

 As part of Pakistan’s Constitution, the right to choose one’s spouse is guaranteed.
 In Pakistan, court marriages are very simple.
 Interested parties have to satisfy a few requirements: